Your bounce rate can be such a scary number, right?

 Humans are visual creatures.

 We love imagery.
-We also retain it better.
+We also retain information better from images.

 If you hear something or read something, the chances are good that you’ll only remember 10% of it three days later.
 However, if you see a picture, you’re likely to remember 65% of it.